1 | Ottoman viper |

 A snake which is capable of eating scorpions, and has an aggressive attitude towards human interlopers.
 The Ottoman viper is one of Turkey’s most common venomous snakes, particularly in the western half.
 They also cross into extreme eastern Greece.
-Ottoman vipers (Montivipera xanthina) average at 70-95cm, with a record of 130cm.
+Ottoman vipers (Montivipera xanthina) average at 70-95cm, with a maximum of 140cm.

 This species has flexible habitats.
 In the wild, they inhabit rocky mountain steppes and Mediterranean shrubland, but they also appear in rural gardens and cultivated land like olive groves.
 Ottoman vipers have a flexible diet, relying heavily on rodents, supplemented with birds and lizards, and occasionally scorpions if the urge happens to strike.